smolnij/Linux/README.md

 BIOS systems from the other hand are considered as legacy now, but well tested and simplier to set up.

+**Don't forget to create a FAT32 /efi partition.
+One of the next speedup options would be loading kernel by EFI directly, without a bootloader, so we would need you to have this partition a boot from it configured.
+MS recommends minimal size of 100mb.
+But we know who is MS so give it a good margin (like 10x, so 1GB) so next time they are not following own specs you are not screwed up.

 ## Filesystem
 **TL;DR: SSD drive - F2FS, if you are newbie go for EXT4**